ntop/ntopng/doc/src/what_is_ntopng.rst

 Versions
 ========

-The ntopng software comes in four versions: Community, Professional, Enterprise M, Enterprise L each version unlocks additional features with respect to the smaller one.
+The ntopng software comes in four versions: Community, Professional, Enterprise M, Enterprise L, and Enterprise L Bundle.
+Each version unlocks additional features with respect to the smaller one.

 A full list of features and a comparison table is available in the ntopng `Product Page <https://www.ntop.org/products/traffic-analysis/ntop/>`_